Uditi131995/Credit-Card-Fault-Detection/README.md

  - 0.9238

 # Conclusion
-The model is not overfitted or underfitted as there is not much difference between the Accuracy Scores.
+The model is not overfitted or underfitted as there is not much difference between the Accuracy Scores of train and test.